kbmackenzie/henhen/INSTALL.md

 ### Windows

-The simplest way to install/use Mewlix on Windows is:
+The simplest way to install/use HenHen on Windows is:

 1. Download the `henhen.exe` executable.
 2. Place it in a new directory.